-In AY 2018-2019, 100% of candidates met target and scored "Target" on the rubric.
-Candidates' mean score was 99% (n = 6).
+Analysis.
+In AC 2019-2020 the target was met.
+In AC 2019-2020, 100% of candidates met target and scored "Target" on the rubric.
+Candidates' mean score was 99% (n = 5).
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.